There are currently three vehicle incentive programs available in BC to help reduce the cost of purchasing an electric vehicle:

 Visit CEVforBC.ca for a list of eligible vehicles.

 BC SCRAP-IT is a voluntary early retirement vehicle program that provides incentives to help British Columbians replace higher polluting vehicles with cleaner forms of transportation.
 The program is designed to reduce greenhouse gas emissions and to lower exhaust pollutants across the province.
 All scrapped vehicles and their components are permanently and properly recycled.

-Incentives for up to $3,250 are available for a new or used qualifying plug-in electric vehicle.
+Incentives for up to $6,000 are available for a new, and $3,000 for a used qualifying electric vehicle.